scottagehring/phase-manifold-model/README.md

 Phase Manifold Model

+A candidate framework deriving gravity, space, and time from a single relational primitive.

 The Phase Manifold Model (PMM) explores the possibility that time is angular rather than linear, space is associated with the During phase of an event, and gravitational behavior is linked to persistent record.

 PMM describes events through three relations: